tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 - PCA is a <ins> linear</ins> method that identifies the directions of maximum variance in the data, making it fast and effective for capturing global structure but less suited for non-linear relationships.
 PCA is generally faster and preferred for preliminary analysis or when the relationships in the data are primarily linear.

+- A marketing team wants to analyze customer purchasing behavior using multiple features like frequency of purchases and product categories.
+They use principal component analysis (PCA) to reduce dimensionality.
+What advantages does PCA offer over other techniques?<br/>
+Transforms features to capture data variance<br/>
+(PCA effectively reduces the dimensionality of the dataset by transforming features into principal components that capture most of the data's variance.
+This can enable a simplified analysis with fewer features without significantly sacrificing the ability to interpret underlying patterns or relationships in the data.)

 - What does Principal Component Analysis (PCA) create from dataset features?<br/>
 Uncorrelated variables called principal components.